 Four kinds of ineffective conclusions

 Douglass, Frederick.
-Narrative of the Life of Frederick Douglass, an American Slave, edited and with introduction by Houston A. Baker, Jr., New York: Penguin Books, 1986.
+1995.
+Narrative of the Life of Frederick Douglass, an American Slave, Written by Himself.
+New York: Dover.

 Hamilton College. n.d.
 “Conclusions.”
 Writing Center.
 Accessed June 14, 2019. https://www.hamilton.edu//academics/centers/writing/writing-resources/conclusions.

 Holewa, Randa.
 2004.
 “Strategies for Writing a Conclusion.”
 LEO: Literacy Education Online.
 Last updated February 19, 2004. https://leo.stcloudstate.edu/acadwrite/conclude.html.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 License.